borkdude/blog/posts/oss-updates-jul-aug-2022.md

 you want to write JS, but do it using CLJS syntax and tooling instead.
 ClavaScript comes with a standard library that resembles CLJS but is built on bare JS ingredients.
-As such, Clava comes with the usual JS caveats, but we can still have our parens.
+As such, Clava comes with the usual JS caveats, but we can still have our parens and enjoy a slim bundle size!

 ### [Cherry](https://github.com/clavascript/cherry)